Scaling limit of the subdiffusive random walk on a Galton-Watson tree in random environment: Overview of the proof

-We intend in this subsection to build from~$(\Fb,\beta)$ two leafed Galton--Watson forests with edge lengths: the first one will be such that its height process is equal to that of $\Fb$, and the second one will be such that its height process is equal to $(|X_n|)_{n≥0}$.
+We emphasize that the height process of a forest is a different notion from that of height function of a random walk, even though the two terms are close.
+The height process of a forest is the sequence of heights of its vertices taken in the lexicographical order (somehow it is the height function of a deterministic walk on the tree, with jumps).

 Among others, we will apply to~$(\Fb,\beta)$ the transformation introduced in Section~3.2 of~\cite{raphelis} (which is inspired by another transformation introduced in~\cite{miermont}).
-To this end, let us define the notion of \textit{optional line of a given type}. \begin{definition} Let $u\in\Fb$. \begin{itemize} \item We denote by ${\B}_u^1$ the set of vertices descending from $u$ in $\Fb$ having no ancestor of type $1$ since $u$.
+To this end, let us define the notion of \textit{optional line of a given type}. \begin{definition} Let $u\in\Fb$.
+For $v>u$, we denote by $\ebrint{u,v}:=\{w\in\Fb\st u<v<w\}$ the set of vertices between $u$ and $v$. \begin{itemize} \item We let ${\B}_u^1$ be the set of vertices descending from $u$ in $\Fb$ having no ancestor of type~$1$ since $u$.
 Formally,

 \item We denote by ${\cal{L}}_u^1$ the set of vertices of type $1$ descending from $u$ in $\Fb$ and having no ancestor of type $1$ since $u$.
 Formally,